con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 'How excellent!' replied Vajrapāṇi,
 That is most excellent, O Blessed One.'
 (22)

 ## 3. The survey of the six families

-And then Śākyamuni, the Blessed One,
+And then the Blessed One, lord Śākyamuni,
 Surveyed in full the family great with mantras,
 The family that upholds *vidyā*s and *mantra*s,
 The family that by nature is threefold, (23)

 The family of and yet beyond the world,
 The family great in brightening the world,
 The foremost family of *mahāmudrā*,
-And the great family of the great *uṣṇīṣa*.
+Along with the great *uṣṇīṣa*'s great family.
 (24)

-## 4. The stages of awakening according to the Net of Illusion
+## 4. The stages of awakening according to Illusion's Net

 And then, about the lord of speech,[^25-1] he spoke
 These verses, which include six kingly mantras,[^25-2]